wldkstsk/zadanie/README.md

 ## 🚀 Run the project:

-Open the terminal and run: `npm app.js`
+Open the terminal and run: `node app.js`